Ganster1319/Financial-Estate-Management-/README.md

         *   Secondary: A contrasting accent color, such as a vibrant yellow, orange, or pink

 *   **Layout & Navigation Structure:**
     *   **Primary Navigation:** Implement a **vertical sidebar** on the left side for main application sections (e.g., 'Dashboard/Overview', 'Clients', 'Reports', 'Settings').
 This provides a clear hierarchy and is space-efficient for content areas.
-Contains clickable links/elements for navigation.
+Contains clickable links/elements for navigation (using Vue Router).
     *   **Header:** Utilize a **sticky/fixed header** at the top of the page.
 This ensures consistent access to key functions regardless of scroll position.
     *   **Search:** Include a **prominent search bar** within the sticky header for efficient data retrieval as defined in Core Features.
-    *   **Content Area:** The main area to the right of the sidebar and below the header will display the core content (client lists, forms, dashboards).
-This area will dynamically change based on the selected view/navigation.
+    *   **Content Area:** The main area to the right of the sidebar and below the header will display the core content (client lists, forms, dashboards, reports).
+This area will dynamically change based on the selected view/navigation managed by Vue Router.
     *   **Breadcrumbs:** Implement breadcrumbs, likely displayed below the header or at the top of the content area, to show the user's current location within the application's hierarchy (e.g., `Home > Clients > [Client Name] > Edit Policy`).

 *   **Content Display & Interaction:**
-    *   **Component-Based Approach:** The UI should be built using logical components (e.g., ClientListCard, ClientDetailForm, PolicyCard, CoverageRow) as facilitated by the chosen frontend framework (Vue.js).
+    *   **Component-Based Approach:** The UI should be built using logical Vue.js components (e.g., ClientListCard, ClientDetailForm, PolicyCard, CoverageRow, BasePieChart, BaseBarChart, MapComponent).
     *   **Card-Based Layout:** Use a **card-based layout** within the main content area to segment and display lists of items clearly (e.g., Client list uses summary cards, a Client's Policies view shows policy cards).
 Consider a grid layout for these cards where appropriate.
     *   **Forms:** Data entry forms should be well-structured within components, using clear labels, logical grouping of fields, and appropriate input controls (text fields, date pickers, dropdowns, etc.).
 When a form is loaded, automatically set the keyboard focus to the first input field.
         *   **Personal Information Layout:** Within the component displaying the client's main personal details, arrange fields in a **two-column grid** (stacking vertically on mobile) as specified previously (Salutation, Full Name, ID, DOB, Gender, Marital Status in Col1; Smoking, Occupation, Income, Mobile, Email in Col2).